About the Youth Employment and Training Programme (YETP)

 What are the benefits of employers joining YETP?

-Employers are entitled to a monthly on-the-job training allowance of a maximum sum of $3,000 for each trainee engaged during the on-the-job training period (12 months at maximum).
-The Programme Office will provide participating employers with comprehensive support services which include assisting employers in drafting the training plan and employment terms, and referring trainees to employers for selection.
+Employers are entitled to a monthly on-the-job training allowance of a maximum sum of $5,000 for each trainee engaged during the on-the-job training period (12 months at maximum).
+The Programme Office will provide participating employers with comprehensive support services which include assisting employers in drafting employment terms, and referring trainees to employers for selection.
 A “Service Station for Mentors

 ” is available in the YETP website which provides useful information to mentors.
 Case managers and the Programme Office together will provide employers and trainees of YETP with support and follow-up services in the job matching and trainee selection process.